NARKOZ/gitlab/docs/configuration.md

 ## Sudo

-Optionally you can set sudo parameter to perform API calls as another user
+Optionally, you can set the `sudo` parameter to perform API calls as another user

 ```sh
 Gitlab.sudo = 'other_user'
 ```

-To disable it
+To disable it:

 ```sh
 Gitlab.sudo = nil